-National Highway Traffic Safety Administration (NHTSA) is proposing new side impact requirements for car seats.
+National Highway Traffic Safety Administration (NHTSA) proposed new side impact requirements for car seats.
 The requirement would be for car seats for children up to 40 pounds to pass a side-impact collision test.
 This will hopefully reduce the force of impact on the child’s head, shoulders and chest.

 Side-impact collisions typically happen when one car is stopped in (or at) or moving slowly through an intersection when another vehicle traveling at a higher speed hits the first car as it drives through the intersection on the first car’s cross street, also known as a “t-bone”.